Undergraduate Course Descriptions & Syllabi

 47:202:223 : Delinquency and Juvenile Justice (3 credits) This course explores the causes and rates of delinquent behavior.
 Investigates the nature and operation of the juvenile justice system, and provides comparisons between the purpose and functioning of the juvenile justice system in comparison to the adult criminal justice system.
 Issues of juvenile waiver to adult courts, important due process safeguards afforded to juveniles, and international comparisons are discussed.
 Course Learning Goals:

-47:202:224 : Community Corrections (3 credits) This course examines the theory and practice of major community‐based correctional responses (such as probation, parole, and diversion programs) to convicted criminal offenders are explored in this course.
-Discussions centering on why community corrections is an important social movement, and the countermovement to abolish the parole function, are offered in this course.
+47:202:224 : Community Corrections (3 credits) This course examines the theory and practice of major community-based correctional responses (such as probation, parole, and diversion programs) to people convicted of criminal offenses.
+Discussions centering on why community corrections is an important social movement, and the countermovement to abolish the discretionary parole release function, are offered in this course.
 Course Learning Goals:

 |